deepakbhandari-kozmo/Divyadrishti/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test thoroughly with different layer types
+4. Test thoroughly with different layer types and PDF export
 5. Submit a pull request

 ## License